LLNL/maestrowf/docs/Maestro/monitoring.md

 ## Status Pager

 For many Maestro studies, there can be a significant amount of information to display when the status command is run.
 To help keep terminals from being overloaded with output, Maestro uses paging functionality.
-This opens a [pager](https://en.wikipedia.org/wiki/Terminal_pager) that allows you to view the output of the status command until you wish to close it:
+This opens a [pager](https://en.wikipedia.org/wiki/Terminal_pager) that allows you to view the output of the status command until you wish to close it.
+The pager that Maestro uses is usually tied to the [less command](https://man7.org/linux/man-pages/man1/less.1.html), which allows some extra options to search, navigate, and more.
+Below is an example of what the status command looks like inside a pager:

 <figure markdown>
   ![Lulesh Status Inside Pager](../assets/images/examples/study_monitoring/status_inside_pager.png)